 This article takes a closer look into the inner workings of geoblocking.
 Additionally, we’ll show you how to bypass it in order to access your favorite content from anywhere in the world–completely free of geographical restrictions.

-If the new EU laws won’t be the end of geoblocking, how do you beat it?
-The good news is, that it’s possible to get around geoblocks even if you’re outside of the EU (and even for online streaming services like Netflix or BBC iPlayer!)
+The good news is, that it’s possible to get around geoblocks, even for online streaming services like Netflix or BBC iPlayer.
 You can do this using a VPN, which is software that encrypts all of the data that your device (whether it’s a desktop, laptop, phone, or tablet) sends over the internet.
 This encrypted data is sent to a proxy server located somewhere else in the world, where it is decrypted and sent on to its original destination.

 You can use a VPN to make it appear as if you are located anywhere where there is a server available.
 So there is almost infinite flexibility in using a VPN to get around geoblocks, as you can “spoof” your location (aka make it look as if you are in that other location) to anywhere that you want.
 This can let you access sites that you couldn’t use otherwise, access a larger catalogue of content on streaming sites, and save money in online stores as you can avoid the geoblocked prices.